What is the Express Entry CRS Score?

 Citizenship and Immigration Canada (CIC) uses the Comprehensive Ranking System (CRS) criteria to determine the eligibility of candidates applying to come to Canada under the Express Entry stream.
 The CRS system (Canada express entry CRS results) helps the Canadian government, through the ministry of immigration, “manage applications for permanent residence under these federal economic immigration programs.”

-Express Entry draws conducted bi-weekly (sometimes monthly) based on certain CRS cut-off marks determined by IRCC.
+Express Entry draws are conducted bi-weekly (sometimes monthly) based on certain CRS cut-off marks determined by IRCC.
 The express entry program consists of the following sub-categories:

 - Federal Skilled Worker Program